A Sydney garden created with the whole family in mind

 Plants supplied by Exotic Nurseries

-At Nelson Thomas, we’re passionate about the work we do and how it enriches our clients’ lives.
-Every project is unique, so we start by listening – understanding how our clients see the space being used and how it fits into people’s lives.
-Our thinking and design process are informed by our expertise in horticulture and garden design.
+Nelson Thomas is passionate about the work they do and how it enriches their clients’ lives.
+Every project is unique, starting by listening – understanding how the clients see the space being used and how it fits into people’s lives.
+Their thinking and design processes are informed by expertise in horticulture and garden design.